-The M.S.Ed.: Professional Educator is a 33 credit hour program that is designed for educators in a variety of settings who want to increase their knowledge, deepen their practice, and develop leadership in curriculum, instruction, and assessment through disciplined graduate study.
+The Master of Science in Education: Professional Educator is a 30 credit hour program that is designed for educators in a variety of settings who want to increase their knowledge, deepen their practice, and develop leadership in curriculum, instruction, and assessment through disciplined graduate study.

 Students take courses from a foundation core and an academic core that focuses on curriculum, teaching, and assessment.
 Students then complete a concentration.
 A capstone completes the program.
 This program is administered by the Educational Leadership program.

 Required: EDU 600: Research Methods and Techniques (3cr)

 EDU 562: Linguistic and Cultural Diversity in the Classroom (3 cr)

 Select one 3 credit curriculum course from the following

 EDU 615 Middle Level Curriculum Organization (3cr)

 Select one 3 credit teaching course from the following

 EDU 514 Improving Teaching in the Content Area through Literacy (3cr)